cloudfoundry-incubator/thoth/Godeps/_workspace/src/github.com/cloudfoundry/noaa/container_metrics_sample/README.md

 1. Copy out the guid value from the last bash line
 1. Paste the guid into the container_metrics_emitter.go and main.go as the appId value at the top of the files
-1. In the main.go update the DopplerAddress value by replacing 'bosh-lite.com' with the value for the environment you are testing.
+1. In the main.go update the DopplerAddress value by replacing '10.244.0.34.xip.io' with the value for the environment you are testing.
 1. Start the listener

         export CF_ACCESS_TOKEN=`cf oauth-token | tail -n 1`
-        go run main.go
+        go run consumer/main.go

+1. Set the appId in `emitter/main.go` to the correct appId.

 1. Now build the container_metrics_emitter.go in a new bash window with:

-        GOPATH=~/go GOOS=linux go build container_metrics_emitter.go
+        GOPATH=~/go GOOS=linux go build emitter/main.go

 1. Move the container_metrics_emitter executable onto a machine with metron running inside your cf deployment